We explain the rules around getting a work visa in the UAE, including eligibility, costs, and how the golden visa system works.

 UAE visa requirements change over time, and individual emirates have the ability to set some of their own regulations.
 With this in mind, it is useful to check the GDFRA website of the state where you will be living:

-Costs of work permits in the United Arab Emirates
+The cost of work permits in the United Arab Emirates

 Your employer should cover the cost of applying for your residence visa.
 How much they will need to pay depends on which skill level your job is categorized in.